canonical/charmcraft/docs/howto/misc/index.rst

    Migrate to python <charm-to-python>
    Cache intermediate build artefacts <shared-cache>
    Pack a hook-based charm with Charmcraft <pack-a-hooks-based-charm-with-charmcraft>
-   Pack a reactive-based charm with Charmcraft <pack-a-reactive-based-charm-with-charmcraft>
+   Pack a reactive charm with Charmcraft <pack-a-reactive-charm-with-charmcraft>